 - Care facilities

-For a person in the later stages of dementia, the health care agent also may make end-of-life decisions, such as providing nutrition through a feeding tube or giving "do not resuscitate" (DNR) instructions to health care providers.
+For a person in the later stages of dementia, the health care agent also may make end-of-life decisions, such as providing nutrition through a feeding tube or giving do-not-resuscitate (DNR) instructions to health care providers.

 Once legal documents are filled out, the individual with dementia, the caregiver or a trusted family member, the attorney and the doctor should all have copies.

 A living will is also a type of "advance directive" that expresses how a physically or mentally incapacitated person wishes to be treated in certain medical situations.
-It is generally something that an individual prepares and signs prior to his or her impairment.

 In a living will, the person with dementia may state, among other things, his or her wishes regarding artificial life support.
 A living will generally comes into play once a doctor decides that a person is incapacitated and unable to communicate his or her desires regarding life-sustaining treatment.
 Depending on the state in which an individual resides, a specific form for a living will may be required, or it may be drafted by the person's attorney.
+Check local laws.

 The will is a document identifying whom a person with dementia has chosen as: